 Set out below are some of Chi-Med's operating highlights so far this year.
-For more details, please refer to "Operations Review" below.
+For more details, please refer to "Operations Review" in this interim report.

 I. PREPARING TO LAUNCH MULTIPLE ONCOLOGY DRUGS IN CHINA

 Savolitinib - NDA submitted for potential first-in-class selective MET TKI12 in China: